 Our first choice of the day was the Farmer’s Boy, unfortunately that was shut.
 Taz informed us that this was a very irregular pub some years it was open but in others it wasn’t.
 Oh well we moved on, next was the Beehive, but once again that was shut.
 How about the Boot I hear you say?
 Shut is my reply!

-The White Swan was also closed, was there any pub in the CAMRA heartlands open at eleven?
-Well eventually we settled for the Snug, an overpriced cocktail bar.
-Crockett plumbed for the most expensive littlest half English breakfast and I managed to prevent myself from turning Japanese over a pint of five pound Asahi.
+The White Swan was also closed, blimey, was there any pub in the CAMRA heartlands actually open at eleven?
+Well eventually we settled for the Snug, an overpriced cocktail\wine bar place.
+Crockett plumbed for the most expensive littlest half English breakfast I’ve ever seen and I managed to prevent myself from turning Japanese over a pint of five quid Asahi.

-The Boot was finally open so we headed over there to get some real drink and decide on a plan of attack.
+After this, the Boot was finally open so we headed over there to get some real drink and decide on a plan of attack.
 This was because as Stale Buns were going to charge an extortionate fifteen nicker to get into their ground we were going to not purchase any food or drink whilst there.
 You see what a difference a couple of quid makes.
+So we needed pubs..

 Next on our list was the Blacksmiths where we got to see again another dismal performance from the red half of Manchester.
 I really do think that they have had it as a force in English and European football.
-One pint down, we headed to the big meet at the Mermaid where some of the other Sutton supporters were.
+One quick pint down, we headed to the big meet at the Mermaid where some of the other Sutton supporters were camped out.

 Totts joined us, quickly followed by Bacon Roll and his boy.
-More important then them was the arrival of a couple of pulled pork baps for me and Taz, even 4 Days and Crockett got in on the action.
-Finally it was our very own man of mystery Mr X's turn to arrive.
-With about five minutes till kick off we left the pub and headed to the ground.
+More important than them was the arrival of a couple of pulled pork baps for me and Taz to fill rumbling stomachs, even 4 Days and Crockett got in on the action once they saw they grub.
+Finally it was our very own man of mystery Mr X’s turn to arrive.
+With about five minutes till kick off we left the pub and headed to the ground just up the road.

 Julian, Evans, Lockwood, Spillane, Hart, Clough, Williams, Dundas, Wellard, Taylor, Binns Bench: Haysman, Reindorf, Ruddick, John, Lovelock

 Now I will be the first to admit that I missed the first goal.
-This is because after moving round to the other end of the ground, my bladder decided to give way and I had to find the nearest local convience.
-From what I was told by those that saw it, Binns had ran the ball down the right hand side and crossed it into a grateful Taylor who simply tapped the ball into the back of the net.
+This is because after moving round to the other end of the ground, my bladder decided to give way and I had to find the nearest local convenience.
+From what I was told by those that saw it though, Binns had run the ball down the right hand side and crossed it into a grateful Taylor who simply tapped the ball into the back of the net.
 1-0!

-Boycotting their bar we headed around to the other end.
+Obviously boycotting their bar we headed around to the other end.
 Juan was told to move his flags as they were blocking some advertising.
-And before I even had time to sort myself out I saw the ball bounce of the top of our very own crossbar.
+And before I even had time to sort myself out I saw the ball bounce off the top of our very own crossbar.
 What the fuck were we doing?
 Several minutes later we saw Lockwood produce the best ball from him of the season that was connected to the head of Cloughie who hammered it into the goal.
 2-1!

 For the next ten minutes saw the game swing from one chance for us to one for them.
 Hart, after being battered by Cloughie earlier, had to be replaced by John.
 Then Kane replaced a very lively Binns followed by Jessy coming on for Taylor.
 The game should’ve been put to rest after this when Jessy latched onto a through ball from Kane, took it around the keeper and tapped it into the net.
 3-1!
 And goodnight Vienna.

-But once again we let the oppo back into the game.
-With the clock quickly running out a long throw was not dealt with and even though Julian saved the initial attempt it fell sweetly for there attack to slot the ball home.
-The game was finally put to rest in the 95th minute when after a solid run by Marvin, he gave the ball to Kane who calmly stabbed the ball home against a oncoming keeper.
+But once again with a bit of the old daylight in the scoreline we let the oppo back into the game.
+With the clock quickly running out a long throw was not dealt with and even though Julian saved the initial attempt it fell sweetly for their attacker to tap the ball home.
+Not to worry though, the game was finally put to rest in the 95th minute when after a solid run by Marvin, he slipped the ball to Kane who calmly stabbed the ball home against a oncoming keeper.
 4-2!

 After the game we headed back to the Mermaid for several more jars of apple juice.
-Here was where some of the notables made there excuses and left.
-Crockett, Taz & Totts decided to call it a day and head back.
-For the rest of us, well the five of us left, it was time to up the ante a little.
-This meant another round as some of the boys decided to relive their German classes from Sutton Manor.
+Here was where some of the notables made their excuses and left.
+Crockett, Totts & Taz decided to call it a day and head back.
+With the Editor claiming some old bollocks about a family do.
+For the rest of us, well the five of us left, it was time to up the ante a little, mainly as the reduced numbers made the remaining whip go just that little bit further.
+This meant another round as some of the boys decided to relive their German classes from back at Sutton Manor.

-I think next we headed to the Farmer's Boy again and this time it was open.
+I think next we headed to the Farmer’s Boy again and this time it was open.
 For some reason I let Mr X choose the drinks, a pint of Anchor and Green Devil were ordered.
 The only fuck up with this was that both drinks were real ales!
 And fuck me, myself and Mr X are not partial to either of them.
-Although in his defence the packet of chorizo flavoured crisp were spot on.
+Although in his defence the packet of chorizo flavoured crisps he added into the round were at least spot on.

-Leaving Aleman, Indy & Sean behind me, Mr X & 4 Days headed off towards the Victoria and eternal damnation.
-I think we had about six or seven Jägerbombs to go with our pints and the jukebox got a thorough good going over as well.
-4 Days, a little worse for wear, decided to abandon ship leaving me and Mr X to more pints and Jäger.
+Leaving Aleman, Indy & Sean behind here to head back South, me, Mr X & 4 Days instead headed off towards the Victoria and eternal damnation.
+I think we had about six or seven Jägerbombs here to go with our pints and the jukebox got a thorough good going over as well.
+4 Days, a little worse for wear by this point, decided to abandon ship leaving me and Mr X to yet more pints and Jäger.

-The plan was to get the last train home, That time was 2302hrs.
-From leaving the pub, to buying more alcohol and getting some fried chicken, we somehow managed to get onto the Brighton train instead.
-Now this meant that we would need to get off a East Croydon and then trek west.
-Unfortunately we both failed to remain awake for this important moment and totally missed our stop.
+With the evening getting on, the drunken plan was to get the last train home back to our manor.
+The time of that service was 2302hrs.
+From leaving the pub, to buying more alcohol and getting some fried chicken along the way, we somehow instead managed to get onto the Brighton train instead (thanks to a helpful member of the local bastard constabulary).
+Now this wasn’t a complete disaster, it just meant that we would need to get off a East Croydon and then trek west to home.
+Unfortunately at this point, we both failed to remain awake for this all important moment and totally missed our stop.

-With no trains until first light I considered walking back to London.
+Of course as this is a fuckin’ village, there’s now no trains back to the smoke until first light.
+I considered briefly walking back to London.
 I looked at my phone, 10% battery left.
-I rang Mr X, he actually picked up and was currently being escorted out of Brighton station.
+So I rang Mr X and amazingly he actually picked up, turns out he was currently being escorted out of Brighton station.
 What the fuck were we supposed to do?
-I look at the clock, it was three hours till the next train.
-So I gave up and decided to crawl into a shelter and wait.
+I look at the clock, it was three hours till the next train and I was in the middle of nowhere.
+So I gave up and decided to crawl into a shelter and wait, whilst maybe getting some kip.
 Of course I awoke an hour later to find myself on the floor with my camera lying face down next to me and the batteries further beyond it.

-The train did arrive on time and before I knew it I was back at East Croydon at half past six in the morning.
-I'm thoroughly knackered and just want some sleep, there still was a half hour wait for a bus and I finally make it home around half seven.
-It later turned out that 4 Days also missed his stop as well, but lucky for him he realised this error only at Gatwick and managed to get a train back.
-You will have to ask Mr X what happened to him, but I bet it won't be pretty!
+The first train arrived on time and before I knew it I was back at East Croydon at half past six in the morning.
+I’m thoroughly knackered and just want some sleep, but as it’s a Sunday, there still was a half hour wait for a bus and I finally make it home Duke Manor around half seven.
+After some kip, it later turned out that 4 Days also missed his stop home as well, but lucky for him he realised this error only at Gatwick and because he’d left earlier than us, managed to get a train back.
+You will have to ask Mr X what exactly happened to him, but I bet it won’t be pretty!
+Last I heard though it involved a kebab and a shit B&B for about 3 hours.
+A kebab!
+Lucky fuckin’ bleeder.